Search

 Sunset view of rooftops in Braga

-On my first trip to Portugal, I headed south from Lisbon to the Algarve via rental car.
+On my first trip to Portugal back in 2003, I headed south from Lisbon to the Algarve via rental car.
 If you enjoy road trips, it’s a great country to get off the highways and take the backroads all the way to your destination.
-On your way south, don’t miss the up and coming city of Evora.
+On your way south, don’t miss the up-and-coming city of Evora.

-For this visit, I traveled to and from Portugal on EasyJet via London.
-While EasyJet gets a bad wrap, I find it to be quite adequate for a short flight.
-Planes are fairly new and a few extra euros gets seats with a bit more legroom and priority boarding for first on, first off.
+On my visit in 2022, I traveled to and from Portugal on EasyJet via London.
+While EasyJet gets a bad rap, I find it to be quite adequate for a short flight.
+Planes are fairly new, and a few extra euros get seats with a bit more legroom and priority boarding for first on, first off.
 I flew into Lisbon and out of Porto and had snacks and cocktails each way, for less than $200 total.

 ADVERTISEMENT